Informational Site NetworkInformational Site Network

 Do you not shed tears over those hunger-bitten children who cower in

-the dark lanes of a great city?
+f a great city?
 Do you not wish to put down the

 stupendous oppressor--Might-is-right?
 Do you not want to do away